joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 A [task automation](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-pattern-task-automation) bot enables a user to complete a specific task or set of tasks without any assistance from a human.
 This type of bot often closely resembles a typical app or website, communicating with the user primarily via rich user controls and text.
 It may have natural language understanding capabilities to enrich conversations with users.

 To better understand the nature of a task bot, read about an [example use case: password-reset](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-pattern-task-automation#example-use-case-password-reset), and check out the sample code ([C# v3 SDK](https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/capability-SimpleTaskAutomation) and [Node.js v3 SDK](https://github.com/Microsoft/BotBuilder-Samples/tree/master/Node/capability-SimpleTaskAutomation)).
+Because of the release of the V4 SDK and the frequency with which we get asked about password reset bots, we worked with a partner to create a template for a password reset bot for any organization.
+You can access [more information and the code here](https://blogs.msdn.microsoft.com/buckwoody/2018/09/25/applied-ai-using-a-bot-for-password-reset/).

 ### Section 2.2: Access to knowledge and other content